TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % 2.
 SelectedFolder: path as char to folder containing the recording
 % 3.
 TextArea: Textare from app window to display progress -- not used here
 % but can be useful in future
+% 4.
+TimeAndChannelToExtract: structure with fields: TimeAndChannelToExtract.TimeToExtract: string, time in seconds (from,to) as comma separated numbers like "0,100" or "0,Inf";
+%                                                    TimeAndChannelToExtract.ChannelToExtract = string, comma separated numbers like "1,2,3,4";

 % Output:
 % 1.
 Data: nchannel x ntimespoints single matrix with extracted raw data